React JS Components

 Component Structure

-- Usage: Props are passed to components via attributes and accessed using
+• Usage: Props are passed to components via attributes and accessed using props in function components or this.props in class components.

 function Welcome(props) { return <h1>Welcome, {props.username}!</h1>; } // Usage <Welcome username="John" />

-- Usage: In function components, state is managed using the
+• Usage: In function components, state is managed using the useState hook.
+In class components, state is managed using the this.state object and this.setState() method.

 import React, { useState } from 'react'; function Counter() { const [count, setCount] = useState(0); return ( <div> <p>Count: {count}</p> <button onClick={() => setCount(count + 1)}>Increment</button> </div> ); }